mendiolamj/cg-cloud-foundations-wiki/Capstone-2.md

 * Redeployed where though?
 Good question -  you will need to deploy your container to an orchestrator - you will use Fargate + EKS.
 Set that up as well!

 * Finally you will utilize Terraform to manage our infrastructure.

-For high availability and disaster recovery, you will deploy our application to 2 regions.
-We will also want our S3 buckets to live in 2 different regions as well.
+_For high availability and disaster recovery, you will deploy our application to 2 AZ or regions.
+We will also want our S3 buckets to live in 2 different regions/AZ as well.  _